|

 stance.
 You want to make sure you strike the ball first.

-Be sure to aim slightly to the left, because the ball will
+Be sure to aim slightly to the left, because the ball

-have the tendency to curve from left to right.
+will have the tendency to curve from left to right.

-Now, you are ready to make
+Now, you are

-dramatically. |
+will increase dramatically. |